bertelschmitt/multistreamYOLO/MultiDetect.md

 **{'To': To, 'From': From , 'Command': Command, 'Args': {‘Arg1’:arg, ‘Arg2’:arg …. }}**

 **‘To”** specifies the recipient, specified as a process number.
 A ‘To’ larger than 0 is sent to the process specified.
 A ‘To’ equal to 0 is sent to all processes.
 A ‘To’ equal to -1 is sent to the master process only.
-Addresses smaller than -1 can be used for specialized processes (currently not implemented.)
+A ‘To’ equal to -2 is sent to the main startup process only.
+Addresses smaller than -2 can be used for specialized processes (currently not implemented.)
 **‘From’** specifies the sender.
-It is either a process number, -1 for the master process, or less than -1 for a special process.
+It is either a process number, -1 for the master process, -2 for the startup process, or less than -2 for any special processes.
 **'Command'** can be any command agreed upon. **‘Args’** is a dict of arguments for that command.
 For instance, a ‘startrecording’ command, sent to 0, i.e. all processes, would cause all processes to start recording their video.
 New commands can be implemented in code.

 ## Configuration and initialization
 MultiDetect.py is configured with an extensive configuration file, **MultiDetect.conf**.
 If you run MultiDetect.py without the MultiDetect.conf file, it will try starting with limited defaults. **DO NOT CHANGE OPTIONS IN CODE** – it would break the logic.
-The code is there to set the defaults only.
+The code is there to set the defaults only. **CHANGE OPTIONS IN THE CONFIG FILE ONLY**

 The MultiDetect.conf file has the following sections: